Introduction to different types of college level writing and information literacy with a focus on American culture and society. A-F only.

 This course centers a place-based and feminist praxis to interrogate contemporary American global issues.
 Specifically, it uses the lens of Hawaiʻi to explore the gendered influence of American foreign policies and empire in the Pacific and across the globe.
 In this course, we will read anti-colonial literature from Indigenous women and women of color on American militarism, environmental justice, decolonization, inter/nationalism, tourism and Indigenous sovereignty to track the contours of America’s far reaching influence on Indigenous lands.
 In doing so, this course is designed to critically examine contemporary American geographies through gendered narratives of resistance, decolonization, and Indigenous resurgence in Hawai’i.

-Japanese American life in Hawaii and American society at large.
-Historical and cultural heritage.
-Biographical portraits, changing family ties, ethnic lifestyle, male and female relations, local identity and the nature of island living.
+Explores experiences of Japanese Americans in Hawaiʻi and the U.S.: historical and cultural heritage, biographical portraits, changing family ties, ethnic lifeways, gender relations, local identity, and the future of island living.
+Emphasis: oral communication skills.

 William Temple